Natasha’s law guidance: 5 key things to consider

 Natasha’s Law is named after Natasha Ednan-Laperouse, a 15-year-old who passed away due to a severe allergic reaction.
 Natasha had a severe allergy to sesame seeds and wasn’t aware these had been baked into a sandwich she had bought.

-The new legislation will allow allergy sufferers to make “clear, safe choices when buying food”, says Food Minister Zac Goldsmith, and makes for “a significant moment for the millions of allergy sufferers in England”.
+The legislation will allow allergy sufferers to make “clear, safe choices when buying food”, says Food Minister Zac Goldsmith, and makes for “a significant moment for the millions of allergy sufferers in England”.

 -